Luis Egidio Meléndez: Life

 Luis Egidio Meléndez de Rivera Durazo y Santo Padre was born in Naples in 1716 to Francisco Meléndez de Rivera Diaz (1682 – after 1758) and Maria Josefa Durazo y Santo Padre Barrille.
 Meléndez's father, a miniaturist painter from Oviedo, had moved to Madrid with his older brother, the portrait painter Miguel Jacinto Meléndez (1679–1734) in pursuit of artistic instruction.

-Whereas Miguel remained in Madrid to study and became a painter in the court of Philip V of Spain, Francisco left for Italy in 1699 to seek greater artistic exposure.
+Whereas Miguel remained in Madrid to study and became a painter in the court of Philip V of Spain, Francisco left for Italy in 1699.
 Francisco took a special interest in visiting the Italian academies and settled in Naples where he married.
 Meléndez was a year old when his father, who had been a soldier in a Spanish garrison and lived abroad for almost two decades, returned to Madrid with the family.
 Meléndez, his brother José Agustín, and Ana, one of his sisters, began their careers under the tutelage of their father, who was appointed the King's Painter of Miniatures in 1725.

 After several years "painting royal portraits in jewels and bracelets to serve as gifts for envoys and ambassadors", he entered the workshop of Louis Michel van Loo (1707–1771), a Frenchman who had been made royal painter of Philip V. Between 1737 and 1742, Meléndez merely worked as a part of a team of artist dedicated to copy van Loo's prototypes of royal portraits for the domestic and overseas market but had a foothold in the palace.
 He had his artistic sights on a distinguished career as a court painter.

 When the Real Academia de Bellas Artes de San Fernando was provisionally inaugurated in 1744, Francisco was made an honorary director of the painting section, and Meléndez was among the first students to be admitted, where he achieved outstanding results in drawing.
 The academy was progressive in that it not only tolerated but also encouraged "lesser" genres, including still life.

 At this time, he was already an accomplished painter, as proven by his self-portrait signed in 1747 at the Louvre.
 However, a petty quarrel marred this opportunity; Francisco openly attacked the director of the academy and claimed for himself the honor of being the founder.
 He had Meléndez personally deliver the inflammatory material to the academy.
 Francisco was relieved of his teaching position and Meléndez formally expelled from the Academy on June 15, 1748.
 Unlike his father, Meléndez's professional status was precarious.
 Young and self-righteous, without the support of the academy and his reputation at stake, he decided to go to Italy to get new opportunities, where he remained until 1752.
 He stayed in Rome and Naples to pursue other career possibilities.
 There he made some paintings, now lost, for Charles III of Spain, who was then King of Naples.